Creating Community in Downtown Savannah

 The DNA provides opportunities for its members to socialize and connect with their neighbors.
 Community is the theme for this page and the DNA which wouldn’t be successful without community connections.

 The DNA awards grants to community organizations that have an impact on the greater downtown area, particularly those that help or enrich the residential quality of life.
-Learn more about the 2023 recipients.

 2023 DNA Awards to Residents